Commentary|Articles|May 19, 2026

 As antimicrobial resistance continues to evolve into a growing public health challenge, pharmacists are increasingly being called upon to expand stewardship efforts beyond the hospital setting and into communities, outpatient clinics, and long-term care facilities.

-Pharmacy Times: Can you introduce yourself?
+Pharmacy Times: Please introduce yourself.

-Tho Pham, PharmD, BCIDP: Yeah, it's a pleasure to be here.
-So my name is Tho Pham.
-I am an infectious disease trained pharmacist.
-I currently serve as the antimicrobial resistant/antimicrobial stewardship lead at the Arizona Department of Health Services.
-And in addition to my public health role, I'm
+Tho Pham, PharmD, BCIDP: It's a pleasure to be here.
+My name is Tho Pham.
+I am an infectious disease–trained pharmacist.
+I am the antimicrobial resistant/antimicrobial stewardship lead at the Arizona Department of Health Services.
+And in addition to my public health role, I'm also a clinical assistant professor at the University of Arizona R. Ken Coit College of Pharmacy.

-My current work focuses is really to bridge the gap between, you know, the clinical excellence at the bedside with the strategic
+My current work is really to bridge the gap between, you know, the clinical excellence at the bedside and the strategic stewardship initiative at the state level.

 Pharmacy Times: As an attendee of MAD-ID this year, what themes or trends in antimicrobial stewardship are you most interested in following?